 Is adoption expensive?

-Domestic newborn adoption ranges in price, but you can plan for it to cost from $20,000 to $40,000, although it can be much less costly than that.
+The costs of a domestic adoption vary and are based on many different factors.
+The average cost of an adoption can range anywhere from $5,000 to $70,000, although it can be much less costly than that.
 In other words, adoption does not have to be cost-prohibitive; you don’t have to be a wealthy family to adopt a child.

 There are different methods you can raise that money, too.
 For example, there are adoption tax credits available.
 In addition to saving your own money and budgeting for an adoption, fundraisers and other adoption benefit events are very common ways to plan for adoption fees.